Monday, February 9, 2026

 Aladdin was a successful Disney animated film during the time period known as the Disney Renaissance.
 This era occurred between 1989 and 1999 when the animated films finally shucked away the issues that the animated films suffered following Walt Disney's death.
 These films were of a quality that allowed the films to be critically and commercially successful, for the most part.
 Because of this, it was a sure thing that it would receive a video game adaptation.

-The game is a platformer in which Aladdin can defeat enemies, mostly by jumping on top of them.
-Although the cover art features Aladdin with a sword, he doesn't sport one in the game itself.
-Instead, he has to collect apples which act as weapons when he throws them at adversaries.
+The game is a platformer in which Aladdin can defeat enemies, mostly by swinging a sword.
+He also can collect apples which act as weapons when he throws them at adversaries.

 The art of the game is beautiful and very faithful to the source material.
 This is because the Virgin Games artists worked closely with Walt Disney Feature Animation.
 This resulted in backgrounds that looked like they were ripped right out of the film and characters with pixel art that had expressive faces and smooth movement.
 As the result, this was one of the prettiest looking games when it was released.